magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/chirpstack.md

 - Named it and click "Submit" button;
 - Application created.
 Now, navigate to the "Integrations" tab;
 - Find and add a HTTP integration by clicking "+" icon;
-- Fill in the field with the "HTTP endpoint URL" previously copied from the ChirpStack integration in the ThingsBoard.
+- Fill in the field with the "HTTP endpoint URL" previously copied from the ChirpStack integration in the IoT Hub.
 Then, click "Submit" button.

 HTTP integration created.